LowBadget-Studio-LLC/LOT-tts/README.md

 Official repo for LOT tts python app.
-The installer can be downloaded at the release page of this repo, you can also use pyinsaller library to pack this program:)
+The installer can be downloaded at the release page of this repo, you can also use pyinsaller library to pack this program:)😍

 LOT - Local Offline Text-to-Speech Application README 🗣️💻